guangqianyang/BrainAnytime/README.md

 ```

 Each Excel file should contain columns for subject IDs and file paths to the corresponding NIfTI images for each modality.
+## Attention
+To save training time, we preprocess the 3D multimodal image by following skull stripping, MN152 template co-registration, min–max normalization, and resampling to 128 × 128 ×128 in advance.
+The data loader only contains data augmentation during training.
 ## Usage

 ### Pretraining